Anchorite?

 Julian of Norwich, Revelations of Divine Love

-Why did they seek to be locked away?
+Why locked away?

 Obviously, they felt they had a prayer vocation.